AxelAmzallag/Berkeley_Capstone_Project/README.md

 ### Quick Reference

-The best way to quickly read about the project's process and findings is the Final_Report.pdf file () in the main directory.
+The best way to quickly read about the project's process and findings is the _Final_Report.pdf_ file (https://github.com/AxelAmzallag/Berkeley_Capstone_Project/blob/main/Final_Report.pdf) in the main directory.
 The main analysis and conclusions are all described in some detail in this file.

+A short PowerPoint summarizing the basics of the project is in the  findings can be found in the

 ### Directory Structure